Sonus-Mutationis/unturned-analyse/index.md

-# unturned-analyse
-Assembly-CSharp.dll version: 3.24.7.0
+---
+_layout: landing
+---

+# Welcome to Unturned Analyse API Documentation!

+## Overview
 A platform for analyzing Unturned's core code and simplifying plugin development.
-It integrates DocFX for generating and hosting documentation on GitHub Pages.

 You can download [Assembly-CSharp.xml](https://github.com/Sonus-Mutationis/unturned-analyse/blob/main/assembly/Assembly-CSharp.xml) and [Assembly-CSharp.dll](https://github.com/Sonus-Mutationis/unturned-analyse/blob/main/assembly/Assembly-CSharp.dll), then use [dnSpy](https://github.com/dnSpy/dnSpy)/[ILSpy](https://github.com/icsharpcode/ILSpy)/[dotPeek](https://www.jetbrains.com/decompiler/) to analyze the DLL file.
 This will help you take your understanding beyond Nelson's documentation to the next level!

+The XML merging tool is being developed in Python and is currently a work in progress.

 ## For Documentation Contributors

 You can navigate to the `xml-documentation` directory in this repository and create files named `<namespace>.<class-name>.xml`.
 We implement a "one class, one XML file" system, which allows for better management of custom documentation files without getting confused by automatically generated XML documentation.

-The XML merging tool is being developed in Python and is currently a work in progress.

 Like this: